gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ## Configuration UX

-The plugin will be configured using a toml file containing the required information to interact with both Teleport access and the Opsgenie API.
+The plugin will be configured in Teleport's config yaml file.
+The required fields will be added to a 'plugins' section containing the required information to interact with both Teleport access and the Opsgenie API.

 ```
-[opsgenie]
+plugins:
+    opsgenie:
-api_key = "path/to/key" # File containing Opsgenie API Key
+        api_key: "path/to/key" # File containing Opsgenie API Key
-opsgenie_addr = "example.app.opsgenie.com" # Address of Opsgenie
+        opsgenie_addr: "example.app.opsgenie.com" # Address of Opsgenie
-severity = "2" # Severity to create Opsgenie alerts with
+        priority: "2" # Priority to create Opsgenie alerts with
+        alert_tags: ["example-tag"] # List of tags to be added to alerts created in Opsgenie
+        auto_approval: true # Whether or not to enable auto approval
 ```

+The logging configuration will be shared with the main Teleport process.

 ### Getting an Opsgenie API key